-NBA Trade Rumors: Cleveland Cavaliers Interested In Acquring Chicago Bulls Guard Rajon Rondo
+NBA Trade Rumors: Cleveland Cavaliers Interested In Acquiring Chicago Bulls Guard Rajon Rondo

 — SirCharlesInCharge (@SirCharlesIC) January 5, 2017

-The Bulls have since played three games and Rondo has yet to take the court as Hoiberg has made the decision to start Carter-Williams and use Jerian Grant as the team’s backup point guard.
+The Bulls have since played three games, and Rondo has yet to take the court as Hoiberg has made the decision to start Carter-Williams and use Jerian Grant as the team’s backup point guard.
 Things came to a bit of a head on Saturday night when Rajon sat down with Vice President of Basketball Operations John Paxson and general manager Gar Foreman.

 Unfortunately, Rondo says that things aren’t any clearer after the meeting than they were before.